Skip to content

 Quiet entryway at night with a slim console table

-If the room feels calmer, you nailed it.
-If the room suddenly feels cramped, it’s probably the depth.
-If the wall feels empty, it’s probably the height.
-If the piece looks good but feels wrong, it’s probably the lighting.
+If the room feels calmer, you got it right.
+If the room suddenly feels cramped, it is probably the depth.
+If the wall feels empty, it is probably the height.
+If the piece looks good but still feels wrong, it is probably the lighting.

-AURA Modern Home curates luxury modern furniture online for rooms that feel good at night.
+AURA Modern Home curates luxury modern furniture for rooms that feel good at night.
 Lamps on.
 Curtains drawn.
 Everything quiet.
-That’s the standard.
-And if you’re choosing between a credenza, sideboards, a buffet table, and a console table, posture is the answer more often than finish.
+And if you are choosing between a credenza, sideboards, a buffet table, and a console table, posture is usually the answer before finish.

 Leave a comment